LolliMei/YuhuiLi.github.io/README.md

 ### Biography
   Yuhui Li is a undergraduate student in Computer Science Department at Shantou University.
 He is expected to graduate with distiction(Rank 2nd,GPA 4.04/5.0) in 2021.
 He will be study in Hunan University since 2021.09.
-His current research interest is service computing, blockchain system and deep learning.
+His current research interest is blockchain security, service computing and deep learning.

 ### Research Interest
   (Sorted By Priority)